 SIN | By sex workers for sex workers

-To work with and for the sex industry in order to provide reliable, consistent and efficient support, peer education and advocacy for sex workers.
-SIN’s commitment is to being accountable to the sex worker community and maintaining a safe, relaxed, accessible, and open place for workers in the sex industry.
+To work with and for the sex industry to provide reliable, consistent, and efficient support, peer education, and advocacy for sex workers.
+SIN’s commitment is to being accountable to the sex worker community and maintaining a safer, relaxed, and accessible place for workers in the sex industry.

 SIN promotes pride and empowerment throughout the sex industry through:

-• generating an exciting, energetic and dynamic environment, in which sex workers are treated with dignity and feel nurtured.
+Generating an exciting, energetic, and dynamic environment, in which sex workers are treated with dignity and feel supported.

-• Commitment to value and work with a wide range of people including (but not limited to); sex workers and people working in the sex industry, people living with HIV/AIDS, gay and bisexual men, other men who have sex with men, drug users, transgender people, and women, including lesbian and bisexual women.
+Valuing and working with a wide range of people including (but not limited to); sex workers and people working in the sex industry, people living with HIV/AIDS, gay and bisexual men, other men who have sex with men, drug users, transgender people, and women, including lesbian and bisexual women.

-• Commitment to work in an affirming and non-prejudicial manner to empower, develop and advocate for sex workers and the sex industry.
+Working in an affirming and non-prejudicial manner to empower, develop, and advocate for sex workers and the sex industry.

 [vside_bar]